Find a car repair manual or shop manual

 Factory shop manuals are the best

 If you have an older car, I strongly recommend going on ebay to buy a genuine factory shop manual.
 They’re simply the best.
 They not only give you step-by-step instructions, but they also explain how the systems work so you can diagnose them.
-They’re worth every penney.
+They’re worth every penny.
 BUT, there’s still a better way to get repair information.

-Professional online shop manuals from alldata and Mitchel on Demand
+Professional online shop manuals from Alldata and Mitchel on Demand

 Professional shops use Alldata and Mitchell On Demand repair manuals.
 Why?
 Because they not only provide all the repair information pro shops need, but they ALSO provide all the technical service bulletins by the car maker.